alexwelsby/cgra359-assign1/README.md

 ### Genre and style
 This is a sci-fi horror game, and is intended to be horror *without* jumpscares or enemies to chase you.
 Just you, the caves, and what lurks within you.
 ### Unique selling points
+The main draw of this game will be the atmosphere and story, as the number of puzzles will be small - about five Blockages to keep scope down.

+While other games that feature unwanted pregnancies exist, I'm not currently aware of a game that centers the point of view *of the person carrying the unwanted pregnancy*.
+Mouthwashing told its story extremely effectively from (primarily) the POV of the surrounding male characters, but I was left with a desire to know more about Anya - not just as a victim, but as a person.
+While Mouthwashing was driving home a point about men protecting each other in the face of sexual assault accusations and did so with aplomb by focusing on Jimmy and Curly's perspectives, I found myself wanting a game that would give as much time to Anya's mental hellscape - her experiences, the life she came from, the future she was increasingly struggling to imagine for herself.
+I feel that, given the current political atmosphere in the US and the success of Mouthwashing, there's a sizable market for speaking to these anxieties, as well.
+Eutrophia is meant to be an answer to that desire.
 ### Player experience goals
  I imagine this effectively as an 'art puzzle' game along similar lines to the Myst series.
 While the themes, some mechanics, and art direction will push it in more of a 'horror' direction, there should be no (or minimal) jump scares, and no monsters chasing you.
-Just you, the living caves, and the ascent to a poisoned world.
+Just you, the living caves, what lurks within you, and the ascent to a poisoned world.
 ### **Gameplay Mechanics:**
 #### Core game loop
-The player moves forward through a linear route to complete puzzles and avoid situations that may increase their Panic and decrease their Oxygen.
-As they complete puzzles, they will uncover new leavings
+The player finds all Wall-Eyes in a given room using the ultrasound/scapel.
+There are a limited amount of Wall-Eyes in each area (1-2); in order to find more, they must solve Blockages for forward progression.
+Each new area has new Wall-Eyes at different stages of development and new story objects which will prompt the player to press [J] to 'take notes' and learn the character's perspective.
 #### Player actions and controls
+[1] - Your hands.
+Right-click to manipulate an object, such as turning gears for a Blockage.
+Left-click to put it in your inventory.
+[2] - Your mobile ultrasound wand.
+Right-click on an appropriate area to see what lurks within the wall.
+[3] - A scapel.
+Right-click to cut into walls or other things that need cutting.
+[J] - Your Journal.
+Pulls up a full-screen UI.
+Right or left click to 'flip' through your pages of notes.
+[I] - Your Inventory.
+Shows you what you're carrying (and an MRI-esque scan of your body).
+Right click on an object to drop it, or inspect its description.
+[WASD] - Movement through the world.
 #### Game systems and interactions

 #### Progression and rewards
+The player progresses through the world by solving puzzles in the form of Blockages.
+Rewards come in the form of story beats that are disclosed through the character's Journal, which the player must open after each Wall-Eye to mark how many Wall-Eyes they've found and their conditions.
+Sparse mechanic rewards will also be delivered in the form of scavenged leavings from the previous expedition; the player can equip a re-breather to increase their Oxygen, or eat found food rations to decrease their Panic.

 ### **Technical Design:**
 #### Engine choice (Unreal Engine 5.6 or Godot 4.4) and justification